rug-compling/dact/manual/index.md

 ![](images/preferences-window.png)

-### Font and colours
+### Font and colors

-Dact allows you to choose your own colours and font used in the interface to some extend.
+Dact allows you to choose your own colors and font used in the interface to some extend.

 Note that the OS X version of Dact does not have a *Font* tab.
 In the